-Year over year, the median existing home in Canyon County is now down 4.3%.
+Year over year, the median existing home in Canyon County is now down 11.1%.
+From the peak in Q2 of last year, the median is down 15.3%, but still up 34.8% from 3 years ago.

-Boise Home Price Comparison- Looking Back at Q3
+Boise Home Price Comparison- Looking Back at Q4

 Copyright 2022 National Association of REALTORS®.
 All rights reserved.

-Boise Metro home prices have been climbing fast for years, until now.
+Boise Metro home prices had been climbing fast, but quickly turned negative in 2022 with rising mortgage rates- this data is starting to show it now.
 We surpassed the national median home price in 2018, but remain far below the more relevant western region.
 Also note that Boise Metro home prices are well below our nearest neighbors large enough to make NAR's list; Salt Lake City & Reno.

-The year over year column shows the change from Q3 2021 to Q3 2022.
+The year over year column shows the change from Q4 2021 to Q4 2022.
 Boise has been near the top for fastest appreciating metros for the last few years.
-Now prices are flat and second from the bottom on this list behind only San Fran.
+Now we are behind only San Fran for largest year over year drop.

 Housing Inventory Shortages

 Supply is expressed in months inventory would last at the current pace of sales as indicated by pending contracts- next month's sales.
-Locally, our supply levels have been a fraction of normal and this is a strong indicator that prices will continue to climb until supply grows substantially.
+Locally, our supply levels have been a fraction of normal and this is a strong indicator that prices must climb until supply grows substantially.

 In a typical year for the Boise Metro, supply bottoms out in summer with high demand and peaks in winter with low demand.
-Ignoring the covid year and the first-timer tax credits in 2009-2010, this is a normal annual trend in the Boise Metro.
-This year, interest rates started jumping in Feb, slowing the pace of sales with each increase and causing inventory to spike to the highest levels in 6+ years.
-Inventory has levelled off around a 2 month supply- still historically low, yet prices are falling due to affordability conditions.
+Ignoring the great recession, the first-timer tax credits and the covid year, this is a normal annual trend in the Boise Metro.
+In 2022 interest rates started jumping in Feb, slowing the pace of sales with each increase and causing inventory to spike to the highest levels in 6+ years.
+Inventory has since shrunk back to just over a 1-month supply- very tight.

 Discounts vs. Prices in Boise Housing Markets

 Back in 2008-2010, the average discount off asking reached almost 5% as you can see by the bump in the green line as prices were falling.
-In the first half of 2021 the market was so tight and bidding wars so prevalent that the average discount became a premium as high as almost 4% over asking, driving prices up.
+In the first half of 2021 the market was so tight and bidding wars so prevalent that the average discount became negative; a premium as high as almost 4% over asking, driving prices up further.

-In 2022 jumping interest rates caused prices to peak in May as the discounts started growing and prices started falling in Ada County.
+In 2022 jumping interest rates caused the discounts to start growing again and prices started falling in Ada County.

 These discounts/premiums are based on price only and do not include any other seller concessions.
 It is possible to get buyer's closing costs paid by sellers again, like we did for many years.